atasoyfurkan/vampire-vs-villagers-game/README.md

     * ```<delay>``` is to determine delay between test packets.
     * Default values are 100 and 0.1 respectively.

+## Objectives

+### Create a multiplayer game works on LAN

+- Our first objective is creating a multiplayer game which works on Local Area Network.
+We aimed to implement the communication processes with UDP and TCP messages on local network so that users can play with each other.

+### Create A Fun Game

+- Our second objective is that the game needs to be enjoyable so we planned the roles and the functionalities of the role to make it fun.

+### Implementing DDOS Attack

+- Our third objective is implementation of the DDOS attack for a functionality in the game.
+In this way, we plan to improve our perspective on the network and make the game more fun.

+### **Implementing GUI**

+- Our last objective is implementation of GUI which makes game more playable also cool design can attract people to play the game.

 ## Challenges

 ### Designing the Game & Network